bhardwajRahul/ollamacode/README.md

 ## 🌐 Network & Remote Endpoints

-OllamaCode supports connecting to Ollama servers running on different machines, allowing you to leverage more powerful hardware for heavy models.
+Ollamacode CLI supports connecting to Ollama servers running on different machines, allowing you to leverage more powerful hardware for heavy models.

 ### Quick Start with Remote Endpoints